software-engineering-amsterdam/software-construction/2013-2014/README.md

 aspect of a DSL.

-### Time table for the the lab assignment
+### Time table for the lab assignment

 There are two grading moments of the lab assignment (see above) which correspond to parts of the assignment:

-- Part 1 (Front end): the frontend covers all aspects visible to the users of the DSL: parsing, checking, and in case of the Rascal variants, IDE support.
+- Part 1 (Front end): the frontend covers all aspects visible to the users of the DSL: parsing, checking.

 - Part 2 (Back end): the back end includes are aspects related to running QL programs.
-In the Java variant this is the interpreter, in the Rascal variants this is the compiler/codegenerator.
+In the Java variant this is the interpreter.

 ### What we look for when grading your code